hardope/cs50_web_capstone/README.md

-# CS50-Web-capstone
+# CS50-Web-capstone Project By Opeouwa Adeyeri

 Cs50 web Final project

+---

-## Dictionary
+## About

-This is a single page online dictonary we application used for searching words.
+This project is a single page web application used to check word definition and type.
+This project makes use of SQLite3 Database management system to store a dictionary of over 115,000 words and also makes use of The default Django Models to store the upvotes and downvotes.

+---

 ### Languages Used In Development
 * python
 * Django